jeessh/jesseverse/README.md

 Every app I build acts like an extension.
 Each one just needs two endpoints:

 ```
-GET  /capabilities  →  list of actions it can do
+GET  /capabilities  -> what each app can do
-POST /execute       →  run one of those actions
+POST /execute       -> runs the endpoint selected
 ```

 Here's the long and difficult steps on attaching my apps to this hub: